bangnguyen77/vacation-reward/README.md

-## VACATIO REWARD
+## VACATION REWARD

 #### HTML, CSS, JAVASCRIPT & JQUERY PRACTICE TEST ON JUNE 03, 2016

 #### By Bang Nguyen

+## Description
-## This is a webpage asking users to answer several questions and they can get a free vacation to one of the three destinations.
+This is a webpage asking users to answer several questions and they can get a free vacation to one of the three destinations.

 ### Link to the webpage